EdmonDelgado/Amazon-clone-lite/README.md

   - Persistence of added items using the `Cart` class.
   - Methods to add, remove, update quantities, and change delivery options.
 - **DOM manipulation**: dynamic rendering of products, cart items, and quantities.
 - **Responsive design**: built with HTML5 and CSS3 to simulate Amazon’s UI.

+## 🔨 Coming Features / Work in Progress

+- Making the search bar engine fully functional
+- Making orders tracking interactive
+- Implementing the “Buy Again” feature in the shopping experience

 ## 🛠️ Tech Stack